RemyVK/blue-blog/README.md

 # Blue Blog

-Before setting up the project, make sure zou have node18 installed.
+Before setting up the project, make sure you have node18 installed.

 ### Local Setup: